Waltham Forest

 Overall effectiveness: Good

-Experiences and progress of children in care: N/A
+Experiences and progress of children in care: Outstanding

 Experiences and progress of care leavers: Good

-Impact of leaders on social work practice with children and families: Outstanding
+Impact of leaders on social work practice with children and families: Good

 If you think this information needs updating then please get in touch